diko316/apptivity/README.md

 ### workflow.activity(activityName:*String*):*Activity*
-Creates a standalone [Activity](#ActivityAPI) which will be further configured by chain-defining its actions and action attributes.
-This is useful when defining `condition` options and `fork` actions as their parameters like the example below:
+Creates an [Activity](#ActivityAPI) instance used chain-define Actions and configurations.
+This is useful for defining Activity instances as parameters for `condition` and `fork` Action definition methods like the example below:
 ```javascript
 var workflow = require("apptivity");